 |

 In this image leaves of tress fall across the area where the sun is in the pinhole image - Each one is slightly different because of its position - in some there are no leaves over the sun - so the circle is complete.
-It was fascinating watching these move in unison in the wind - |
+It was fascinating watching the shadows of the leaves move in unison when the wind blew - |

 |